djcg90/NZBG-book/book/intro.md

 Ultimately, with widespread engagement and institutional endorsement, we hope to become a genuine forum for debate and innovation;  with real influence and a structure that encourages faster progress in the development of general practice.

 It is worth noting that this book willingly steps outside the siloed realm of the bridge designer into other infrastructure disciplines and makes no excuses for doing so.
-Through challenge and cross-pollination of ideas we seek to better ourselves and the planet.
+Through challenge and cross-pollination of ideas we believe we are better placed to adapt our joint practice to support rather than exploit the planet.

 :::{note}
 This resource is published as a **web friendly** text book.
 A static pdf can also be downloaded from here...(TODO)